kamballu/HDR-NRIQA-PCNN/README.md

 ## Demo

 Entire model and associated functions are in model.py.
 This file and weights would suffice for quality prediction on images.
-In this demo, we use a few other libraries aloong with model.py for visualization.
+In this demo, we use a few other libraries along with model.py for visualization.

 ```python